cwoodall/cwoodall.github.io/_posts/blog/2016-12-18-thoughts-on-coursera-machine-learning.md

 layout: post
 author: Chris Woodall
 title: "Thoughts On the Coursera Machine Learning Course"
-date: 2016-12-11 12:00
+date: 2016-12-18 12:00
 comments: true
 categories: blog
-image: /assets/posts/2016-12-18-thoughts-on-coursera-machine-learning/coursera-logo.png
+image: /assets/img/posts/2016-12-18-thoughts-on-coursera-machine-learning/coursera-logo.png
 ---

-I completed my first [Coursera][coursera] course, which was the "[Machine Learning][ml-course]" with [Andrew Ng][andrew-ng] from [Stanford University][stanford].
-The course was well taught and concentrates on building a solid base for applying [Machine Learning][ml-wiki] to a variety of problems.
+I completed my first [Coursera][coursera] course, which was "[Machine Learning][ml-course]" with [Andrew Ng][andrew-ng] from [Stanford University][stanford].
+The course was well taught and concentrates on building a solid base for applying Machine Learning to a variety of problems.
 Andrew Ng uses examples motivated by real-world problems to show how you might apply the algorithms taught.
 I highly recommend the course if you are looking to take a MOOC and have an interest in machine learning.
 I learnt a lot, but still need to apply the